AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 * Start a local server
 * Connect you to it as an :ref:`admin`

+During online session, various actions are available to you, go to :ref:`how-to-manage` section to learn more about them.

 .. _how-to-join:

 How to join a session